Disk-usage safeguards

 Configuration overview

-The file is divided into a handful of sections.
-Most are optional; the only thing RunWisp truly needs is at least one [tasks.*] or [services.*] table with a run key.
+The file breaks into a handful of sections, and most of them are optional.
+You’ll usually want at least one [tasks.*] or [services.*] table with a run key — otherwise there’s nothing for the daemon to run.

 # Disk-usage safeguards